 After leaving NYC last summer, I lived with family by the lake in a small Michigan town, away from the modern conveniences of city living.
-It was a perfect “reset.”
-I enjoyed coffee in the backyard each morning, relaxed by the water and actually enjoyed my meals- I stopped rushing and began to enjoy the moment.
+It was the perfect “reset.”
+I enjoyed coffee in the backyard each morning, relaxed by the water, and actually enjoyed my meals- I stopped rushing and began to enjoy the moment.

-This was when my true life of mindfulness began.
+That was when my true passion for mindfulness began.